-- Plagiarism: Failure to acknowledge ideas, phrases, data, music, or images used in any paper, examination, quiz, report, presentation, exercise or project submitted in a course but gained from another person.
-Guidelines for proper documentation are available from many sources, including the Purdue Owl. https://owl.english.purdue.edu/owl/resource/747/01/ - Misrepresentation or falsification of data in any coursework. - Cooperative or collaborative effort in coursework without the explicit permission of the instructor.
+- The submission of work as one's own that has been prepared by another person or Al. - Stealing, altering, redirecting, or otherwise tampering with the form or content of digital media created or presented by another person without explicit permission of that person. - Forgery or falsification of academic documents. - Plagiarism: Failure to acknowledge ideas, phrases, data, music, or images used in any paper, examination, quiz, report, presentation, exercise or project submitted in a course but gained from another person.
+Guidelines for proper documentation are available from many sources, including the Purdue Owl. https://owl.english.purdue.edu/owl/resource/747/01/ The student should check with the teacher on the proper format and source. - Misrepresentation or falsification of data in any coursework. - Cooperative or collaborative effort in coursework without the explicit permission of the instructor.
 Assume collaboration and/or cooperation are not permitted unless you are expressly informed that they are.
 This is not meant to inhibit discussion and debate of academic subjects either inside or outside the classroom. - Cheating on examinations or tests: to give or receive assistance from written material, another person, his or her paper, or any other source, including electronic sources, or to attempt to do so, during an examination or test.
-The only exceptions will be at the explicit instruction of the teacher of the course. - The submission of work as one's own that has been prepared by another person or AI. - Stealing, altering, redirecting, or otherwise tampering with the form or content of digital media created or presented by another person without explicit permission of that person. - Forgery or falsification of academic documents.
+The only exceptions will be at the explicit instruction of the teacher of the course.